-At the beginning of every new endeavor, there is always one thing: the goal setting.
-In training or coaching, this is particularly relevant because you set goals not just for yourself, but also together with your participants.
-Johanna from blink.it has intensively dealt with the idea of 'Leading through Goals' in her psychological thesis.
-Find out now why co-defining goals is so important and how you can achieve this as a trainer or coach!
+At the beginning of every new endeavor stands one thing: goal setting.
+In training or coaching, this is particularly relevant because you not only set goals for yourself but also together with your participants.
+Johanna from blink.it has extensively dealt with the idea of 'Leading through Goals' as part of her psychological thesis.
+Discover now why the shared goal setting is so important and how you can achieve this as a trainer or coach!

 Setting Goals Together: Why the Extra Effort is Worth It

-Imagine you work in a larger company, for example, as a software developer.
-One day, the human resources development informs you about a new training opportunity that sounds interesting to you.
+Imagine you work in a larger company, for example as a software developer.
+One day, the HR department informs you about a new training opportunity that sounds interesting to you.
 You are generally eager for new perspectives and sign up for the training.
 Which option would you prefer?

 Option A: At the first meeting, the trainer explains to you what the goals of the training are.

-Option B: Before the first meeting, you briefly meet with your supervisor and discuss together what goals the training has for you.
+Option B: Before the first meeting, you sit down briefly with your supervisor, and you discuss together what goals the training has for you.

 And what do you think as a trainer or coach?
 The first option seems to save time at first glance from the organizers' perspective – but the second option ensures that the employee feels taken seriously.
-Even if the outcome remains the same in both options, a mutual agreement before the training can positively influence the entire course and thereby the result.
+Even if the outcome remains the same for both options, a shared agreement before the training can positively influence the entire course and thus the outcome.

 As an additional incentive, the supervisor can also offer a bonus if the shared goals are achieved.